furier/WebComponents/README.md

 Python 3.x:

     python -m http.server
-Test out the web server by loading the finished version of the project.
+Test out the web server by loading the project.
 For example:

     http://localhost:8000
-URLs in this tutorial assume your local server is listening on port 8000.
+The URL assume your local server is listening on port 8000.
 If you’re using a different port, substitute the port you’re using.

 Now you can just start hacking and slashing!